kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### The good commit follows Git best practices

 You are encouraged to follow commonly adopted Git best practices.
-These include, among others:
+We would especially like to highlight:

 1. **Try to make each commit a logically separate changeset**
     - Keep changes in each commit to a minimum